 Each High School Scholars Competition entry will be judged on the high school student’s specific contributions to the project, which must be clearly delineated both in the presentation and in the abstract.
 Only individual high school students, not groups of high school students, may submit papers for consideration in the High School Scholars Competition.
 Preparation of the presentation and abstract must primarily be the work of the high school student.
 Co-authorship with the high school student’s research mentor is required; additional co-authors may be included if appropriate, but the majority of the content should be the work of the first author (who must be the high school student).

 September 9 Submissions due 11:59 p.m.
 EDT (there will be no exceptions)

-November 15-17 Mandatory attendance during the AMIA 2020 Annual Symposium in Chicago, if selected
+November 15-17 Mandatory attendance during the AMIA 2020 Virtual Annual Symposium if selected.

 Students interested in submitting their work should prepare the following materials:

 1. A PowerPoint presentation that covers the student’s research project.
 Presentations should be no more than 10 minutes in length and a maximum of 12 slides.

 - The first slide should include the title of the presentation, the name of the high school student and the name of their high school, the research mentor, the research mentor’s affiliation, and any additional co-authors along with affiliations.

 - Up to a maximum of 10 slides that cover the background, methodology, results, conclusion, and discussion points about the student’s research project.